KOALAaufPILLEN/KoalaSleep/README.md

 > KoalaSleep is a web-based program designed to enhance your gaming experience on the Steam platform.
 With its user-friendly interface and advanced features, KoalaSleep allows you to boost your playtime, unlock achievements, and collect valuable Steam Trading Cards effortlessly.

+## Errors
+- Sometimes the Archivment Booster cant unlock archivments when the idler is running
+  Fix: stop KOALASLEEP and run then the Archivment Booster

 ## Features

 - Automatic Idling: Boost your playtime on up to 32 selected Steam games effortlessly.